About us

 Upcoming events

-Meeting Place and Transport: Meet at Turramurra Train Station by no later than 9:30AM.
-Transport back is by trains from Mount Colah.
+Meeting Place and Transport: Meet at Carramar Station by no later than 9:30AM on the day.
+The first bathroom break is 5KM in a Flinders Slopes.
+Transport back is by trains or buses from Liverpool Train/Bus Station.

-What to bring: Good walking shoes/trail runners; 1.5-2 litres of water (free refill at lunch); hydrolytes; snacks and one lunch; light rain jacket depending on conditions; sunscreen and a cap or hat with a wide brim.
+What to bring: Good walking shoes/trainers; 1.5-2 litres of water; hydrolytes; snacks and one lunch; light rain jacket depending on conditions; sunscreen and a cap or hat with a wide brim.
+THERE ARE NO CONVENIENT SHOPS AT OUR STOPS, SO PLEASE DO BRING YOUR FOOD!

 Suggested Donation: $10